 than having page numbers in the index, a knowl works much better.
 Every knowl contains

-a traditional in-context link if the reader wishes to migrate away to another location.
+in-context link if the reader wishes to migrate away to another location.

 Extensive and Flexible Numbering